FASP-QAT/qat-documentation/README.md

 ```
 4. Update the sidebar configuration in `sidebars.js` to include the new API version sidebar

+Note: to avoid bloating the API documentation, we will replace the existing API documentation with the new version, except for major versions.

 ##### Updating API Documentation

 To regenerate API documentation: